 The Energy Market Authority's main areas of supervision and regulation are the network operations in electricity and natural gas markets, and there especially the regulation of pricing and terms and conditions.
-Furthermore, an important area is the the supervisory tasks in the field of electricity and natural gas supply covered by the obligation to supply.
+Furthermore, an important area is the supervisory tasks in the field of electricity and natural gas supply covered by the obligation to supply.
 There the Energy Market Authority can interfere with pricing or refusals to supply, for instance.
 On the basis of the Act on Competition Restrictions and its rules against the abuse of dominant position, the Finnish Competition Authority may investigate the pricing and terms of network services ex post.
 Additionally, the Finnish Competition Authority may investigate the pricing of electricity and natural gas supply as well as other competition restrictions related to them.

 Since the establishment of the sector-specific regulator in 1995, the Energy Market Authority and the Finnish Competition Authority have created a good and functioning platform for cooperation within the limits of their powers and introduced a division of work to prevent forum shopping and contradictory decisions.
+In January 2006, the Energy Market Authority and the Finnish Competition Authority signed a Memorandum of Understanding.
+The document contains a description of the areas and modes of co-operation and as such, strengthens and makes the co-operation more visible towards the electricity and natural gas markets.